 The Future of US Pavilion was built to celebrate SG50, Singapore’s 50th year of independence in 2015.
-It displays the power of parametric computing from concept to completion.
-It captures nature’s infinite variations in the form of mass customization through digital design.
+It demonstrated the power of parametric computing from concept to completion.
+The pavilion’s exterior skin consists of infinite variations made possible by mass customization and direct digital manufacturing.

 The Future of US Exhibition Pavilion

 Singapore is a city of architectural spectacles, but one structure that fascinated me the most during my recent trip was a small pavilion between Marina Bay Sands and Gardens by the Bay.
 Similar to the World’s Fairs of the past, where people made their pilgrimages to see the wonders of the world firsthand, this pavilion was designed to host an exhibition called The Future of Us, which provided a glimpse of the future for everyone to see and experience.
 It marked a significant milestone in the development of Singapore as a modern city-state as it celebrated 50th year of its independence from the British rule.
 The pavilion has now become a permanent landmark in the City of Singapore and has been renamed the Silver Pavilion.

 The Future of Us pavilion

 The pavilion consists of 11,000 perforated triangular aluminum panels that were designed to simulate the experience of walking under a tropical foliage.
 A triangular panel is the basic building block that allows infinite combinations of forms.
 However, each panel is unique in terms of perforations to allow varying degree of light and shade.
 These variations were automatically generated by computer based design parameters in a process called mass customization.

 Direct Digital Manufacturing